-This study, the first of its kind, encompasses an analysis of 2,497 websites across all Arab countries.
+This study, the first of its kind, encompasses an analysis of the homepage of 2,863 websites across all Arab countries.
 It aims to map out the accessibility landscape, offering a unique perspective on digital inclusivity and setting the stage for transformative change.
-The Arab Web Accessibility Study Q2 not only assesses compliance with the Web Content Accessibility Guidelines (WCAG) 2.2 but also provides accessibility pillar, and individual criteria-specific insights to enhance web accessibility.
+The Arab Web Accessibility Study Q3 not only assesses compliance with the Web Content Accessibility Guidelines (WCAG) 2.2 but also provides accessibility pillar, and individual criteria-specific insights to enhance web accessibility.